abbiekressner/abbiekressner.github.io/kressner-cv.md

 <!-- * Abigail Anne Kressner, Stefan J. Mauger, and Torsten Dau.
 Multi-study evaluation of objective measures that predict cochlear implant speech intelligibility, Journal of the Acoustical Society of America, in preparation. -->

 * Niels West, Abigail Anne Kressner, Line Husted Baungaard, Matilde Grønborg Sandvej, Michael Bille, and Per Cayé-Thomasen.
-Nordic results of cochlear implantation in adults: Speech reception and patient reported outcomes, Acta Oto-Laryngologica, in review.
+Nordic results of cochlear implantation in adults: Speech reception and patient reported outcomes, Acta Oto-Laryngologica, in press.

 * Thomas Bentsen, Stefan J. Mauger, Abigail Anne Kressner, Tobias May, and Torsten Dau.
 The impact of noise power estimation on speech intelligibility in cochlear-implant speech coding strategies, Journal of the Acoustical Society of America, 145(2):818-821, February 2019 [[paper](https://doi.org/10.1121/1.5089887)].